 Plenty of hackers will tell you that breaking into a secure system is an enjoyable test of their wits and skills.
 And for some, that sense of adventure is their only motivation.
 They hack because they like to and have no intent to do anything more than gain some experience and have some fun.

 With the rapid expansion of the internet and connected devices, the world needs information technology experts who can keep up with changes and help protect important systems from malicious hackers.
-If you would like to become just such an expert, you should strongly consider enrolling in a Doctor of Information Technology (DIT) degree program.
-This doctoral degree program can help you acquire the advanced skills you need to analyze complex information technology issues like cyber security and develop new solutions.
+If you would like to become just such an expert, you should strongly consider enrolling in an MS in Cybersecurity or Doctor of Information Technology (DIT) degree program.
+These programs can help you acquire the advanced skills you need to secure a rewarding future in one of the fastest-growing fields in the nation.6

-Walden University is an accredited institution offering an online Doctor of Information Technology degree program.
+Walden University is an accredited institution offering MS in Cybersecurity and Doctor of Information Technology degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.